LimaVazEduardo/MailApp.sendEmail/README.md

 ### How the script works

-The first part of the script we will create a menu in the spreadsheet:
+In the first part of the script, we will create a menu in the spreadsheet:

 ```
 //=====================================